-Allow £30 - £50 a day for basic day-to-day expenses (drinks, meals, etc).
-A local beer will normally cost around £1.30, a 2 course lunch £15 and a 2 course dinner £20.
+Allow £30 to £50 a day for basic day-to-day expenses (drinks, meals, etc).
+A local beer will normally cost around £1.30, a two-course lunch £15 and a two-course dinner £20.
 The further off the beaten track you are the more expensive goods tend to be.

 Tipping for good service is an accepted fact and amounts are obviously discretionary.